Lapwing | Facts, Diet, Habitat & Pictures

 Behavior and Lifestyle

-Lapwings are highly adaptable birds known for their versatile behavior and lifestyle.
-They are often found in a variety of habitats, including wetlands, grasslands, and agricultural fields.
-Lapwings are characterized by their distinctive aerial displays, which involve tumbling flights and loud calls during breeding season to attract mates.
+Lapwings exhibit highly adaptable behavior and lifestyle, thriving in a variety of habitats, including wetlands, grasslands, and agricultural fields.
+These birds perform distinctive aerial displays, featuring tumbling flights and loud calls during the breeding season to attract mates.

 They are ground-nesting birds and fiercely defend their nests against potential threats.
 Lapwings are typically omnivorous, feeding on a diet of insects, small invertebrates, and plant matter, making them resourceful foragers in their chosen habitats.